esuleman/TFTutorials/README.md

 tfds.load('imagenet2012')
 ```

 NOTE: [ImageNet](https://www.tensorflow.org/datasets/catalog/imagenet2012) is 155.84 GB large.
-It is suggested to have 300GB of storage.
+It is suggested to have 300GB of free storage prior to installation.

 NOTE: When running on a distributed system (Large scale TPU or a GPU cluster) TensorFlow-Datasets restricts the amount of shards to at most eight nodes.
 This means that you can only have eight distributed replicas at the same time.